udif/life/README.txt

 One 8x8 LED matrix
 Pins for hooking up a TI Capacitive touch booster pack that I intened to use as an input instead of the joystick (still not working, to be handled by the 3rd CPLD).

+Due to lack of time, and my limited Eagle experience (I'm an ASIC guy on my day job) I had no time to add a schematic.
+The connections can be easily inferred from the UCF files that dscribes the CPLD pin names. pins with identical names on different CPLDs should be connected.
+The row<n> pins drive a ULN2803A darlington sink driver.
+The col<n> pins drive a 74LS245 as a source driver. (enable is permanently on, and direction is fixed from B to A).
+The 74LS245 is driving the 8x8 LED matrix through series resistors.
+A high value of 1.1K was chosen since it was bright enough, and limited the total currrent.
+The resistors are mounted below the 8x8 LED matrix so they are not visible on the picture.
+A 23MHz oscillator is driving the cap_touch CPLD.
+The mini-joystick is driving the key_XXX pins on the cap_touch CPLD (common pin is grounded, and there are pullups for every input.

+Final words:
+The board was simulated using Icarus Verilog
+The Open Logic Sniffer with Jawi's client was used for actual HW testing.
+A Bus Pirate v3a was used for programming the XSVF files.